-When I was putting this collection together, it was from the point of view of a person, watching the world from their couch, home, computer and so on, a world at war with itself and not touching their own doorstep.
+When I was putting this collection together, it was from a person, watching the world from their couch, home, computer and so on, a world at war with itself and not touching their doorstep.

-The book split into two halves and the ‘but not Here’ section became a section about suicide and mental health which actually does touch our doorsteps, so the title became this.
-I’m not into over-the-top fancy-pants artsy poetry book titles and this just worked.
+The book split into two halves, and the ‘but not Here’ section became a section about suicide and mental health which does touch our doorsteps, so the title became this.
+I’m not into over-the-top fancy-pants artsy poetry book titles, and this just worked.

 - Your poetry has evolved over the years.
 Do you agree?
 Explain.